nutria-official/exCel/Log.md

 I've been told the same story, but i don't think this is a problem.
 C is just fair and annoying.
 It might be really annoying actually.
 You always know it's you fault when your program isen't working, it's always your fault you have a memory leak.
 Uhh I don't wanna write more.
 Goodbye.

+## Withdrawal symptoms hitting - 26-05-2025
+### Program progress
+I forgot to back up my latest version of my program to github, and i dont have acces to the disk with the program untill thursday.
+I can't make any progress.
+WAIT.
+NEVERMIND, i can continue on the UI part!
+I'm saved :D I should proberly make my UI code prettier and more featureful.
+I still don't know know if my program should be CLI, only terminal, or if i should make a GUI...